alecjacobson/convex-optimization-cookbook/README.tex.md

 ## 12. L1 upper bound

-An $L_1$ term can also appear with an upper bound.
+An $L_1$ term can also appear in the constraints with an upper bound.

 $$ \min_{x} \frac{1}{2} x^\top Q x + x^\top f,$$